thejaykid7/retrosite/docs/posts/android-handheld-guide.md

 ##### Device Input Setup

 Similar to other emulators discussed earlier, the inputs by mapping each button to the respective entries.
 The main thing here is to go into controller settings and then "Touchscreen" tab.
 Here find the "Hide With External Controller" and make sure the toggle is on.
 This will hide the input control overlay.
 Next, go to the "Controller Port 1".
 You can try the automatic mapping but I find that it doesn't work for all android handhelds.
 Otherwise, go ahead and assign the respective keys to each entry.
+If you're using a switch style layout, its pretty straightforward.

 #### Yuzu